Which Bible Version Is Best?

 most people

 today.
-Worse, many other KJV words, such as charity, trespass,
+Worse, many other English words, such as charity, trespass,

 profit, cousin, and remission, have different primary meanings

-today than they did in 1611 and could mislead the reader.
-As a result, many English-speaking
+today than they did in 1611, and could mislead the reader.
+As a result, many

-people find the KJV is quite difficult to read and understand.
+people find the KJV quite difficult to read and understand.

 Modern Bible Versions

-scientific dating methods and Biblical scholarship have made possible
+scientific dating methods and Biblical scholarship have yielded new knowledge

 Advantages of Modern Translations